mnr/writing-wip/kwak-anthology.md

 “So Dakota wasn't using the oven for food.
 She was doing research.
 That’s one mystery partially solved,” says Araci.
 “You mentioned you had two interesting things to show me?”

 “Yes.”
 She moves the view to the meal box hovering next to the mystery circuit board.
-It is in bad shape with large jagged gaps.
+It is in bad shape, with large jagged gaps.

 “Look.
 Right here,” says Lupe.
-“This serial number on the meal is only partially identified.
+“This serial number on the meal is partially damaged.
 But it doesn’t correspond to anything available on the open market.
 We don’t know where she got it.”

 “A mystery meal in an altered oven,” says Araci.
 “Operator error compounded by hackery?”